kartoflu/norde/README.md

 # norde
-a simple, transparent nord theme for aliucord
+a simple, transparent nord theme for aliucord.

-- note: make sure that **chat and settings transparency** as well as **font hook** are enabled
+- note: **chat and settings transparency** as well as **font hook** must be enabled for this theme to function properly

 version: vee-one